mryhmln/surveyjs-angular-formlibrary-helloworld/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.2.

+## Build

+Run 'npm install' to load the package dependencies.

+Then run ng build to build the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.